AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

 ## Scenario

-1. The client Node console application uses the to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD CIAM**.
+1. The client Node console application uses MSAL Node to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD CIAM**.
 1. The **ID Token** proves that the user has successfully authenticated against **Azure AD CIAM**.

 ![Scenario Image](./ReadmeFiles/topology.png)